rdybka/vht/doc/vht.1.md

 (Sequence, Timeline, What u'd hear) will switch JACK into freewheeling mode, which not all soft synths support.
 What u'd hear is for tinkerwheeling (a recipe for disaster) and stops on stop.

-## From the author
-As I'm writing this, the program has all the features I originally envisioned (and more).
-I will now use it for what it's for and hopefully iron out few more bugs.
-Otherwise, I consider v0.3.3 the sh*t.

-As this is a one man hobby project, I will not apologise for my coding style, dubious math, lack of tests, magic numbers or structure inspired by his noodly light.
-I will though, as an open source developer, admit to room for immediate improvement:

-- get rid of swig
-- driver system / windows port
-- refactor gui / cloning of windows / multiselect
-- gtk4
-- context menus?
-- sysex support
-- midi export
-- documentation / console intellisense
-- programmable triggers / code execution
-- lv2

-I may or may not work on these one day.
-I hope maintainers, developers and users - whom I all thank in advance, will make the best of this version for the time being.

 # SEE ALSO
 jack_capture qsynth zynaddsubfx calf carla